wrasdf/asg-node-refresh/README.md

 The update methodology is simple:

-- Find the node longer than (By default TTL 48 hours) in ASG (every half an hour).
+- Find the node in cluster longer than 48 hours (By default TTL is 48 hours).
 - Terminate the selected node via ASG (As drain node logic has been covered by AWS ManagedNodeGroups)